-This is a post-qualification training in Cognitive Behavioural Therapy skills.
+This is a post-qualification CPD training in Cognitive Behavioural Therapy skills.
 It is a part-time structured programme of 6 days, taught over 3 weekends across approximately three months.
 This allows participants to practise the CBT techniques between each course module The training equates to 36 hours’ CPD.

-This Certificate in CBT Skills provides an opportunity for practitioners to integrate CBT concepts and techniques with their existing theoretical background and way of working.
+This Certificate in CBT Skills provides an opportunity for qualified practitioners to integrate CBT concepts and techniques with their existing theoretical background and way of working.
 The course was initially set up to meet the needs of qualified therapists or practitioners, who wish to make a bridge between CBT methods with their existing practice.

 This training covers NICE recommended interventions and follows the CBT competence framework developed for the IAPT programme.